-Why do 55 to 75 colleges and universities come to visit BUA - a high school with typically 45-55 seniors each year - annually?
-It's quite simple: colleges understand the BUA academic experience and want to enroll BUA students.
-With popular discussion about racking up AP or IB courses for college entrance flooding the media and included in the conversation with college representatives, many students wonder how the Academy program will be viewed because we don't offer AP courses.
+BUA's strong admissions results demonstrate that colleges understand the BUA academic experience and want to enroll BUA students.
+They appreciate the breadth and depth of the academic program and the independent initiative students show in exploring their interests across the University.
+Many students wonder how BUA's program will be viewed because we don't offer AP courses.
 Although AP and IB courses are rigorous, college admissions counselors from domestic and international colleges and universities agree that we offer something different and equally - or even more, in some circumstances - compelling.
 Having a number of undergraduate courses under your belt is impressive to colleges and universities - especially when you have done well in those courses!
-So take advantage of this opportunity and push yourself, not only here at the Academy, but also at the University.
+So take advantage of this opportunity and push yourself, not only here at BUA, but also at the University.
 But also be cautious; University professors expect a lot, and your first foray into the University environment can be overwhelming.